0141 445 2340

 info@thegovanstones.org.uk

 We will have an archaeological excavation running on the day and visitors can handle some of the recent finds and speak to the archaeologists about their plans.
-We will also have displays by the living history/re-enactment group Cumbraland, who specialise in the Viking-Age Kingdom of Strathclyde.
+The friendly team of Govan Heritage Trust archaeologists will be on-hand to answer any questions you may have.

 The area surrounding Govan Old is highly urbanised and the graveyard is an extremely important green space for both humans and animals and links with the river corridor.
 It is an important resting place as well as a habitat for local wildlife.
 Beneath the surface of what seems at first an unlikely nature reserve, the graveyard is in fact teeming with life throughout the day and night.

 Junior explorers needed!
-Young people can learn about the wildlife that inhabits the graveyard and help us to discover and record some of the many plant species that can be found within the churchyard.
+The Conservation Volunteers will be teaching us all about the wildlife that inhabits the graveyard and help us to discover and record some of the many plant species that can be found within the churchyard.
 Suitable for all ages.

-At 12 noon, Professor Stephen Driscoll from the University of Glasgow, will give a special guided tour of the excavations and talk about his ongoing work at Govan Old.
+At 2pm, Professor Stephen Driscoll from the University of Glasgow, will give a special guided tour of the excavations and talk about his ongoing work at Govan Old.

 Leave a comment: